dxmxnlord/Arch-Resources/InstallArch.md

 echo "blacklist hp_wmi" > /etc/modprobe.d/hp.conf
 rfkill unblock all
 ```
-Now we connect using `wifi-menu` which opens up a gui
+Now we connect using `wifi-menu` which opens up a GUI

 Try pinging google to check if you're connected
 ```